Quark (dairy product)

 Quark or quarg (sometimes translated as curd cheese) is a type of fresh dairy product made from milk.
 The milk is soured, usually by adding lactic acid bacteria cultures, and strained once the desired curdling is achieved.
 It can be classified as fresh acid-set cheese.
 Traditional quark can be made without rennet, but in modern dairies small quantities of rennet are typically added.
 It is soft, white and unaged, and usually has no salt added.

-Quark and its dryer variant tvorog are traditional in the cuisines of Baltic, Germanic and Slavic-speaking countries as well as amongst French, Romanians, Italians, Hungarians, Greeks, Ashkenazi Jews and various Turkic peoples.
+Quark and its drier variant tvorog are traditional in various European cuisines.
 Quark is similar to other fresh cheeses including the French fromage blanc, cottage cheese, and farmer cheese.

 Name

 Quark is possibly described by Tacitus in his book Germania as lac concretum ("thick milk"), eaten by Germanic peoples.
-However, this could also have meant soured milk or any other kind of fresh cheese or fermented milk product.
+However, this could also have meant soured milk or another kind of fresh cheese or fermented milk product.

 Etymology

 The word Quark (Late quarc, twarc, zwarg; dwarg), with usage in German documented since the 14th century, is thought to derive from a West Slavic equivalent, such as Lower Sorbian twarog, Upper Sorbian twaroh, Polish twaróg, Czech and Slovak tvaroh.
 The word is also cognate with Russian творог (tvorog) and Belarusian тварог (tvaroh).

 The original Old Church Slavonic тварогъ (tvarogъ) is supposed to be related to the Church Slavonic творъ, tvor, meaning "form".
 The meaning can thus be interpreted as "milk that solidified and took a form".
 The word formation is thus similar to that of the Italian formaggio and French fromage.